DeepSARRS/E3Diff/README.md

 ### Training:
-Download the dataset from [here](https://drive.google.com/drive/folders/1KZMXgHsXUuztxPI44jKeFj29KYHLbopP?usp=sharing), and train your model using the following commands (about 1 weeks using 2 A6000 48GB GPU):
+Download the dataset from [here](https://drive.google.com/drive/folders/1KZMXgHsXUuztxPI44jKeFj29KYHLbopP?usp=sharing), and train your model using the following commands (about 1 week using 2 A6000 48GB GPU):

 ```bash